 - Crater Lake NP (the official page)

 - And of course, Wikipedia, though I have seen discrepancies… I correct them, but they do not always take.
-For instance, Imperial furniture is NOT Monterey, but was made during that time period.
+For instance, Imperial furniture is not Monterey Furniture, but was made during that time period.
 The only Monterey line is Mason Monterey.

 To return to Crater Lake National Park home page, click here.